 How to write Upwork proposals to get high paying clients?
 These Upwork proposal tips will help you get high paying clients on Upwork.
-Download FREE proposal templates at the end of the post!
+Download my real project winning proposal templates and full transcripts (for free) at the end of the post!

 Depending on who you ask, freelancing marketplaces like Upwork either get rave or shit reviews.
 On one hand- they are overcrowded, the price point of most clients is notoriously low, and T&Cs are unfavourable for freelancers.